HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/high_volume_sites.md

 | Minimum Heap Size (-Xms) | Maximum Heap (Xmx) | Nursery Size (Xmn) |
 | --- | --- | --- |
 | 5632 MB                      | 5632 MB                       | 2048 MB                   |
+# JVM Heap and Pod Memory Configuration in Kubernetes

+!!! note
+    Do not set the JVM heap size larger than the total memory allocated to the pod.

+## 1. Heap sizing

+Set both the minimum (`-Xms`) and maximum (`-Xmx`) heap size to the same value.
+This configuration prevents dynamic heap expansion (`malloc()`), reducing overhead and improving performance consistency.

+The exact heap size depends on your environment and workload.
+Determine the optimal value through load testing with synthetic traffic tools such as **JMeter** or **LoadRunner** that simulate real usage patterns.

+## 2. Pod memory limits and JVM heap

+The Kubernetes pod memory limit must be greater than the JVM heap size because the JVM requires additional native memory for:

+- Metaspace (class metadata)
+- Thread stacks (typically 1–2 MB per thread)
+- JIT compiler and garbage collection structures
+- Shared libraries and runtime overhead

+## 3. Rule of thumb for pod memory requests

+Use the following guideline when configuring pod memory:
+Pod memory limit = JVM heap (Xmx) + native overhead + safety margin Native overhead typically ranges between **20–30%** of the heap size, but this can vary.
+Add a **5–10% safety margin** to accommodate runtime fluctuations and prevent out-of-memory (OOM) kills.

 ## VMM Caches